7zeb/mc-mods/README.md

-# mc-mods
+# 7Zeb's Minecraft Mods
-7Zeb's Minecraft Mods
+A collection of 7Zeb's Minecraft Mods along with download links!